basnijholt/nijho.lt/content/post/advent-of-open-source/04-wenfire/index.md

 (See my [intro post](../))

-While I absolutely love my work at IonQ, I believe I'll love it even more when my family's livelihood doesn't depend on it.
+While I absolutely love my job, I believe I'll love it even more when my family's livelihood doesn't depend on it.
 That's the dream of financial independence - doing what you love because you want to, not because you have to.
-This led me to create WenFire, a financial independence calculator that helps answer the eternal questions: "When can I retire?" and "How many days of extra work will that new iPhone or car cost me?"
+This led me to create [WenFire](https://wenfire.nijho.lt/), a financial independence calculator that helps answer the eternal questions: "When can I retire?" and "How many days of extra work will that new iPhone or car cost me?"

 ## 📖 Origin Story

 There are many retirement calculators out there, but they all made assumptions I didn't quite agree with (and I'm sure others won't agree with my assumptions either!).
 I wanted something that matched my specific views on salary growth and investment returns.
 Plus, I had been itching to learn more about building web applications, so this project let me explore FastAPI, htmx, and Vega-Lite while solving a personal need.

 ## 🔧 Technical Highlights